ninorodriguez/Firebase/README.md

 Another configuration that you need to add is GOOGLE_APPLICATION_CREDENTIALS.

-For this configuration follow this link: https://firebase.google.com/docs/admin/setup#windows
+For the GOOGLE_APPLICATION_CREDENTIALS configuration follow this link: https://firebase.google.com/docs/admin/setup#windows